zeyh/RCS/README.md

 Without opening a terminal window, you can open the Quest S shell via OnDemand, which is equivalent to [connecting with an SSH terminal](https://kb.northwestern.edu/quest-login) with the following ways.

-- Navigate to "Clusters"  &#8594; "_Quest S Shell Access" on the main menu in the dashboard
+- Navigate to "Clusters"  &#8594; "_Quest S Shell Access" on the main menu in the dashboard.
+Please note that on the terminal page, your default working location would be your home folder.
 ![shell](images/shell/shell.png)

 - Under the Job Composer page (qondemand.ci.northwestern.edu/pun/sys/myjobs), click the "Open Terminal" button.
 Please note that on the terminal page, your default working location would be your job script location.
 ![shell_jobs](images/shell/shell_jobs.png)

 - Under the File Explorer page (qondemand.ci.northwestern.edu/pun/sys/files/fs/home/NetID/), click the "Open in Terminal" button.
-Please note that on the terminal page, your default working location would be whatever is your current viewing directory on OnDemand.
+Please note that on the terminal page, your default working location would be whatever is your current viewing directory on the OnDemand file explorer.
 ![shell_fileExplorer](images/shell/shell_fileExplorer.png)

   - To print your current working directory in shell, please type ```pwd```.